anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

     ```shell
     # [admin@Laptop:~]
-    # Let's do a sanity check to make sure the above commands correctly generated text files
+    # We will do a sanity check to make sure the above commands correctly generated text files
     cat ~/qs/keycloak-k3d-prepwork-commands.txt
     cat ~/qs/workload-k3d-prepwork-commands.txt
     # Notice that the exported REGISTRY1_USERNAME var should have a value substituted in.